 Studio facilities and equipment

-We are currently working with a range of technical companies and suppliers to provide a wide range of facilities, such as:
+We are currently working with a range of technical companies and suppliers with the aim of providing a wide range of facilities to support student learning, interaction and engagement.
+Facilities we hope to procure include:

 Immersive 360-degree projection mapping space

-Using 360-degree projection and tracking cameras, the studio will be able to be used as a mixed reality experimentation space for Reuben students and researchers to experiment with and develop new approaches immersive technologies.
+Using 360-degree projection and tracking cameras, the studio could be used as a mixed reality experimentation space for Reuben students and researchers to experiment with and develop new approaches immersive technologies.
 For example, this could be used as a way of engaging with ‘cellular life’ or interactive activities linked to museum events.

 Motion tracking and 3D scanning